8 Best Income-Producing Assets to Grow Your Wealth

 1. Dividend Stocks

-• Minimum investment requirement: Varies, typically from $100 upwards
+• Minimum investment requirement: Varies, usually starts from $100

 • Time commitment: Minimal, but requires occasional portfolio reviews